-Among all those gastronomical temples, however, there’s one that promises a novel delivery unlike any other, one that uses writers’ and editors’ knowledge of and experience with Montréal as the foundation for what it will offer in food, drink, and culture.
+The major factor that makes this food hall stand out from the other is its novel approach, one that uses Time Out’s writers’ and editors’ knowledge of and experience with Montréal as the foundation for what it will offer in food, drink, and culture.

 A downtown destination for food and culture

-In late 2019, the downtown core’s Eaton Centre will become a major hub for food and culture with the arrival of Time Out Market Montréal.
-Following in the successful footsteps of Time Out Markets in Lisbon, Miami, New York, Boston and Chicago, this new location aims to be a unique expression of the city’s best talents.
+In late 2019, the downtown core’s Eaton Centre became a major hub for food and culture with the arrival of Time Out Market Montréal.
+Following in the successful footsteps of Time Out Markets in Lisbon, Miami, New York, Boston and Chicago, this location is designed to be a unique expression of the city’s best talents.
 No two Time Out Markets are alike, as each collects its respective city’s local talents from across the dining spectrum and gathers them in one place to do what they do best: wow us.

-Inside this new address, Montrealers and tourists alike will be invited to grab seats at its long, communal tables to be fed by 16 eateries that have been handpicked by the magazine’s editors, helmed by restaurants they feel—yours truly among them—best represent what Montréal has to offer.
-That includes as many fine dining options like Club Chasse et Pêche and Montréal Plaza as there are casual ones like Vietnamese street food hotshot Le Red Tiger and Old Montréal favourite Olive et Gourmando.
-There’s going to be some entertainment too, as the space will additionally feature a demonstration kitchen, a culinary academy for classes in food and drink, retail, and a stage set with local talent.
+Inside, Montrealers and tourists alike are invited to grab seats at its long, communal tables to be fed by 14 eateries that have been handpicked by the media brand’s editors, helmed by restaurants they feel best represent what Montréal has to offer.
+That includes as many fine dining options like a signature concept from chef Chanthy Yen and Americas BBQ from chef Paul Toussaint as there are casual ones like Vietnamese street food hotshot Le Red Tiger and the fine-tuned churrascaria concept Campo making Portuguese chicken—a full list of what’s on offer can be found here.

 A culinary concept whose time has come